Baharul Islam (actor): Personal life

-Baharul Islam is married to Bhagirathi Bai Kadam also an alumnus of National School of Drama along with him.
-He has two daughters.
+Baharul Islam is married to Bhagirathi Bai Kadam also an alumnus of NSD.
+They have two daughters.

 Career

 He started his career with theater in Assam and soon rose into prominence in India and abroad.
 In 1992-93 joined "TARA ART" of London as an actor for the production of the play Heer Ranjha.
 The play rehearsed in London and thereafter extensively toured UK and Japan performing many shows.
 Baharul learnt theater music from B V Karanth and Bhaskar Chandervakar respectively.
 His first movie was a Aasene Kunuba Hiyat and latest was Rodor Sithi.

 He has directed and played in almost 80 Assamese plays and one among them is Jatra.
 Also designed and directed almost 30 plays for SEAGULL- his own theater troupe.
-He has four years experience in commercial mobile Theatre (Bhrayamaman) in Assam as an actor.
+He has four years experience in commercial mobile theatre (Bhramyaman) in Assam as an actor.
 Performed almost 1200 shows with 16 plays.

 He also wrote and Published 4 books.